Disappearance of Lars Mittank: Unusual behaviour and disappearance

-Mittank checked out of the resort the same time as his friends and checked into the Hotel Color Varna for one night.
+Mittank checked out of the resort the same time as his friends, and checked into the Hotel Color Varna for one night.
 The hotel was cheap and close to the airport.
 However, a day after his friends left, he began to act paranoid.
 While at the hotel, Mittank called his mother, Sandra Mittank.
 In a whisper, he told her that people were trying to kill or rob him and that she should cancel his credit cards.
-The closed-circuit television cameras in the hotel recorded him pacing up and down the halls, looking out windows, and hiding in a lift.
+The closed-circuit television cameras in the hotel recorded him pacing up and down the halls, looking out windows, and hiding in an elevator.
 At 1:00a.m., he left the hotel before returning about an hour later.
 It is not known what he did in the intervening period.
 In the morning, he once again called his mother, telling her that the people pursuing him were getting closer.

 Mittank was last seen at Varna Airport on 8 July 2014, the day that he was hoping to fly home to Germany.
 He texted his mother that he had arrived at the airport.
-He went to consult with the airport doctor, Kosta Kostov.
-Kostov later described his behavior as "nervous and erratic".
+Mittank went to consult with the airport doctor, Kosta Kostov.
+Kostov later described his behaviour as "nervous and erratic".
 According to Kostov, he told Mittank that he was fine and could return home.
 However, Mittank did not leave his office, expressing doubt about the medication that he was taking.
 At that time, a construction worker entered the office.
 The airport was undergoing renovation at the time.
 Kostov said that Mittank then began to tremble.
-He yelled, "I don't want to die here!
+He yelled: "I don't want to die here!
 I have to get out of here!"
-He then got up and fled the office.
+Mittank then got up and fled the office.
 He left behind all of his luggage, which included his wallet, mobile phone, and passport.
-He was captured by airport security cameras fleeing the terminal.
+Mittank was captured by airport security cameras fleeing the terminal.
 Once outside, he can be seen on the footage jogging away from the airport, climbing a fence, running into a meadow, and sprinting off camera in the direction of an adjacent forest.
-Those are his last confirmed whereabouts.
+That is his last confirmed location.